Captain America: Reborn: Reborn

-The real Steve Rogers, trapped inside his own mind, is in an alternate New York run by the Red Skull.
-After being discovered by Nazi soldiers, Steve escapes down a dark alley where he finds Uncle Sam posters, refashioned to the image of the Red Skull.
-Steve Rogers punches through the wall, where he catches the Red Skull off guard, and the two fight.
+The real Steve Rogers, trapped inside his own mind, is in an alternate New York run by Red Skull.
+After being discovered by Nazi soldiers, Steve escapes down a dark alley where he finds Uncle Sam posters, refashioned to the image of Red Skull.
+Steve punches through the wall, where he catches Red Skull off guard, and the two fight.